skyvers/skyve-dev-guide/_pages/hierarchies.md

 Skyve provides support for n-level hierarchy structures such as organisation structures, work break-down structures, inventory structures, bills of material and other tree structures.

-The *desktop* mode renderer includes a lazy-load tree viewer that enables user exploration and search.
+The *desktop* mode renderer includes a lazy-load tree viewer that enables user exploration and navigation.
 As the user expands nodes, the child nodes are loaded, enabling support of large complex structures.

 ### Declaring hierarchic structures